JaegerCQ/JaegerCQ.github.io/docs/index.md

 ---

 ## About Me
-I am a PhD candidate in Biomedical Engineering at the School of Future Technology, Peking University.
+I am a PhD candidate in Biomedical Engineering at the College of Future Technology, Peking University.
 My research interests include computational 3D imaging, AI4Science, and applications of deep learning in physics and biology.
 I completed my undergraduate studies at Kuang Yaming Honors School, Nanjing University, majoring in Biophysics.
 I have published first‑author papers in _Nature Communications_, _Photoacoustics_, and _Journal of Biomedical Optics_, and have received the Peking University Presidential Scholarship and the National Scholarship.

 ---

 ## Education
 - **2022–Present**
-  PhD Student, Biomedical Engineering, School of Future Technology, Peking University
+  PhD Student, Biomedical Engineering, College of Future Technology, Peking University
 - **2018–2022**
   BSc, Biophysics, Kuang Yaming Honors School, Nanjing University